 Best Hotels in Glyka Nera Beach

-There are no hotels at Glyka Nera, but you had better stay at Hora Sfakion:
+There are no hotels at Glyka Nera itself, so stay at nearby Hora Sfakion:

 Best Restaurants in Glyka Nera Beach